cassproject/CASS/README.md

  * (Optional) Use a reverse proxy to control the endpoint closely.

 # Running Locally
-After cloning this repository, you can run CaSS locally with Jetty or Docker:
+After cloning this repository, you can run CaSS locally with Jetty or Docker.
+If using Jetty, make sure you have installed and started Elasticsearch.

     mvn jetty:run
 or